Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: DEEP-GRPO

-To overcome the inefficiency of root sampling and blind branching, we propose a method that concentrates the computational budget on specific candidate branching points, termed pivots.
-Our selection strategy is grounded in two key motivations regarding where exploration is most needed.

-First, we prioritize unsuccessful trajectories, as branching from failures provides a critical opportunity to recover new correct solutions from previously incorrect paths.
+Unlike prior tree-based methods, DEEP-GRPO performs auxiliary branching only on unsuccessful trajectories, because branching from failures provides a critical opportunity to recover correct suffixes from previously incorrect paths.
 This generates high-value correction signals, enabling the model to learn effectively by contrasting the original failure with the newly found success.

-Second, we target deep states to complement root sampling.
-Since root sampling struggles to reach deep states due to cumulative probability decay, our method explicitly targets these under-explored regions, providing supervision signals that are otherwise inaccessible.
-Furthermore, as noted in recent analysis~\cite{deng2025trial}, such deep states often exhibit high uncertainty and require intensive optimization.

-To operationalize these motivations, we must address a critical trade-off: while we explicitly aim to explore deep states within failed trajectories to complement root sampling, it is significantly harder to sample a correct suffix from them.
-As observed in Figure~\ref{fig:sampling_dist}, recoverability typically declines with depth, as prefixes near the end of a failed trajectory are more likely to contain irreversible errors.
-We resolve this conflict by defining a sampling distribution $\mathcal{Q}$ proportional to a utility function that balances these competing factors.
-This formulation identifies the ``sweet spot'' where exploration is both \textit{complementary} (hard to reach via root sampling) and \textit{feasible} (ensuring high recoverability), allowing us to sample high-value pivots for dense local refinement.

-\textbf{The Pivot Sampling Distribution.} For the $t$-th candidate branching point in the trajectory, we define its sampling probability $\mathcal{Q}(t)$ based on a utility function:

-where $s_{<t}$ denotes the partial trajectory ending at the $t$-th branching point, $T$ is the total number of candidate branching points defined in Sec.~\ref{subsec:trajectory_segmentation}, $\gamma \ge 0$ is a hyperparameter controlling the preference for deep exploration, and \boldmath{$P_{\phi}(\text{success} \mid s_{<t})$ estimates the probability of sampling a correct suffix given the prefix $s_{<t}$}.

-\textbf{Interpretation and Special Cases.} Our formulation provides a unified view of sampling strategies.
-Figure \ref{fig:sampling_dist} visualizes the interaction between the estimated recoverability (green dashed line) and the depth bias (blue dotted line), resulting in the final sampling distribution (red solid line).
-Depending on the configuration of $\gamma$ and $P_\phi$, Eq.~\ref{eq:proposal_dist} encapsulates several exploration behaviors.

-\textbf{Success Probability Estimation via Online Logistic Regression.} Since the true recoverability of any given state is intractable to compute directly, we approximate it using a lightweight estimator learned from data gathered during the online training process.
-Our approach relies on the key insight that recoverability is primarily governed by the state's relative position in the trajectory.
-Despite the diversity of problem instances, the structural decay of recoverability, where early states generally retain higher recovery potential while late-stage states are increasingly likely to contain irreversible errors, remains a consistent statistical trend.
-This position-dependent regularity allows us to generalize from recent training data to current samples.
-To capture this, we fit a simple Logistic Regression model $P_\phi$, parameterized by $\phi=\{w, b\}$, which estimates the state's recoverability given the normalized depth $r_t = t/T$:
+In contrast, successful trajectories already provide positive learning signals, and further branching from them often offers limited additional benefit.